Lemon Hill, California

-Lemon Hill is a census-designated place in an unincorporated area of Sacramento County, California, south of the city of Sacramento.
+Lemon Hill is a census-designated place in an unincorporated area of Sacramento County, California, United States, south of the city of Sacramento.
 Lemon Hill sits at an elevation of 30 ft.
-The 2020 United States census reported Lemon Hill's population was 14,496.
+The 2020 United States census reported Lemon Hill's population as 14,496.

 Prior to the 2010 United States census, Lemon Hill was grouped with Parkway and Fruitridge Pocket in the Parkway-South Sacramento, California CDP.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 1.6 square miles (4.2 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 1.6 square miles (4.2 km^{2}), all land.